vignettes/snotelr-vignette.Rmd

 all of them listed together with their meta-data on the SNOTEL website.

-and import it as a neat table into R
+and import it as a neat table into R. Some of the

 need of you want to download the data for a site.
 You can save this